dotnet/dotnet-docker/samples/aspnetapp/aspnet-docker-dev-in-container.md

 docker run --rm -it -p 8000:80 -v c:\git\dotnet-docker\samples\aspnetapp:c:\app\ -w \app\aspnetapp --name aspnetappsample microsoft/dotnet:2.1-sdk dotnet watch run
 ```

-On the latest Windows versions, you can navigate to the site at `http://localhost:8000` in your browser.
 You can use CTRL-C to terminate `dotnet watch`.

-One earlier Windows 10 and Windows Server verisons, you must navigate to the site by IP address.
-In another command window, type `docker exec aspnetappsample ipconfig`.
-Navigate to the IP address you see in your browser.
+After the application starts, navigate to `http://localhost:8000` in your web browser.
+On Windows, you may need to navigate to the container via IP address.
+See [ASP.NET Core apps in Windows Containers](aspnetcore-docker-windows.md) for instructions on determining the IP address, using the value of `--name` that you used in `docker run`.

 ### Updating the site while the container is running